$\Lambda$-Wright--Fisher processes with general selection and opposing environmental effects: fixation and coexistence: Key properties of Y and a useful estimate on the tail of some random times

-The boundary behavior of~$X$ is connected to that of~$Y$.
-To describe the latter we compare~$Y$ at the boundary with suitable L{\'e}vy processes.
-This comparison leads to explicit estimates on the time it takes~$Y$ to escape strips around the boundary, which in turn is a main ingredient for deriving estimates for the probability of essential fixation and extinction.
+It remains to prove the results of Section~\ref{sec:mainingredients}.
+An important tool is a comparison principle near the boundaries of the dual~$Y$ with functions of L{\'e}vy processes.
+This will allow us to control~$Y$ near the boundaries and derive useful estimates.

-In Section~\ref{sec:comparisonlevy:sub:levysandwich}, we formulate the corresponding L{\'e}vy processes and provide the comparison property we will use throughout.
-In Section~\ref{sec:comparisonlevy:sub:escape}, we derive the long-term behavior of the L{\'e}vy processes according to the sign of $C_0(\Lambda,\mu,\sigma)$ and $C_1(\Lambda,\mu,\sigma)$.
-We assume throughout that $(\Lambda,\mu,\sigma)\in \Theta$, in particular,
+In Section~\ref{sec:comparisonlevy:sub:levysandwich}, we \mofe{introduce } the corresponding L{\'e}vy processes and provide the comparison property we will use throughout. \modifbis{In Sections \ref{sec:comparisonlevy:sub:escape} and \ref{sec:asextinction:sub:prepext}, we study those L\'evy processes and derive an estimate for the time it takes $Y$ to exit a boundary strip.
+In Section~\ref{sec:keyproperties:deviation}, we derive an estimate for the deviation of $Y$ from its initial value in compact time intervals.
+In Section~\ref{sec:keyproperties:rigthdistributiontail}, we provide conditions for the exponential/polynomial decay of the tail of \modifbis{some random times}}.